Pedestrianism: Distance feats and wagering

-One of the most famous pedestrians of the day was Captain Robert Barclay Allardice, called "The Celebrated Pedestrian", of Stonehaven.
+One of the most famous pedestrians of the day was Captain Robert Barclay Allardice, called 'The Celebrated Pedestrian', of Stonehaven.
 His most impressive feat was to walk 1 mi every hour for 1,000 hours, which he achieved between 1 June and 12 July 1809.
-The feat captured the public's imagination and around 10,000 people came to watch over the course of the event.
-During the 19th century, attempts to repeat the athletic challenge were made by many pedestrians, including George Wilson who attempted to walk 1000 mi in 480 hours in 1815 but was arrested after 3/4 of the distance for disturbing the peace.
-Emma Sharp was thought to be the first woman to complete the challenge of 1000 mi in 1000 hours on 29 October 1864.
-Later racewalkers proved to be more successful, especially Ada Anderson, who after walking 1500 mi in 1,000 hours was labelled by the press 'Champion Lady Walker of the World', This feat had been achieved by a man in 1852.
+The feat captured the public's imagination, and around 10,000 people came to watch over the course of the event.
+During the 19th century, attempts to repeat the athletic challenge were made by many pedestrians, including George Wilson, who attempted to walk 1000 mi in 480 hours in 1815 but was arrested after three-quarters of the distance for disturbing the peace.
+Emma Sharp was thought to be the first woman to complete the challenge of 1000 mi in 1,000 hours, on 29 October 1864.

+Later racewalkers proved to be more successful, especially Ada Anderson, who, after walking 1500 mi in 1,000 hours, was labelled by the press the 'Champion Lady Walker of the World'.
+This feat had been achieved by a man in 1852.
 Thomas Hicks, from Leeds, walked 1,500 miles in 1,000 hours at the Royal Oak Grounds, on Barking Road, Canning Town.
 He started on Monday 22 March and finished at 22 minutes past three on the morning of Monday 3 May 1852.
-Despite the early hour, upwards of 4,000 spectators were there at the finish, and "the last mile and a half was walked in procession with lighted torches, a band of music and a large bonfire blazed forth to welcome the accomplishment of this unprecedented feat."
+Despite the early hour, upwards of 4,000 spectators were there at the finish, and 'the last mile and a half was walked in procession with lighted torches, a band of music, and a large bonfire blazed forth to welcome the accomplishment of this unprecedented feat.'
 Ada Anderson's trainer, William Gale, is also alleged to have completed the feat.
-Another popular goal was for competitors in long-distance events to walk 100 mi in less than 24 hours, from which they earned the nickname "centurions".
-Enormous cash prizes were offered for the races and they were a popular activity for the press, crowds of working class spectators, and the betting public until the 1880s.
+Another popular goal was for competitors in long-distance events to walk 100 mi in less than 24 hours, from which they earned the nickname 'centurions'.
+Enormous cash prizes were offered for the races, and they were a popular activity for the press, crowds of working-class spectators, and the betting public until the 1880s.

 Growth and controversy

 Interest in the sport, and the wagering that accompanied it, spread to the United States, Canada, and Australia in the 19th century.
-By the end of the 19th century, pedestrianism was largely displaced by the rise in modern spectator sports and by controversy involving rules, which limited its appeal as a source of wagering and led to its inclusion in the amateur athletics movement and eventually the creation of racewalking.
+By the end of the 19th century, pedestrianism had been largely displaced by the rise of modern spectator sports and by controversy over rules, which limited its appeal as a focus for wagering and led to its incorporation into the amateur athletics movement and, eventually, the creation of racewalking.